mayfrost/guides/X.md

 Or you can create specific configuration files under the _"/etc/X11/xorg.conf.d/"_ directory for particular cases.

 ### SCREEN RESOLUTION
-To make changes you generally need to know supported resolutions.
+To make changes you generally don't need to know supported resolutions but it helps using defaults.
 * List supported resolutions
 `xrandr`
 * Generate a modeline